ATVNotes is reader supported, If you buy anything through links on our site, we may earn an affiliate commission. Learn More

 Quick Walkthrough: Key Points to Remember

-• Terrain matters more than engine size: Mud, hills, and snow add resistance fast and often require stepping up one winch size for reliable performance.
+• Terrain affects pull load: Mud, hills, and snow often require stepping up one size.

 FAQ: ATV Winch Size Questions